-When you connect to a VPN network all your Internet traffic will be directed through third-party VPN servers.
+When you connect to a VPN network, all your Internet traffic will be directed through third-party VPN servers.
 That is quite a big deal (even bigger than being part of a chocolate traffic network) as your online activity may be monitored.
 Thus, to prevent malicious VPN installation, every time an app creates a VPN configuration profile, iOS asks for your approval.

-How to see the VPN profiles installed on your iPhone or iPad
+How to see the VPN profiles installed on your Apple device

 While searching for the best VPNs for iOS, you have probably look at several VPN services, installed several apps, or tried several configurations.

 All VPN profiles installed on a certain iOS device are visible on the VPN section (Settings > VPN).
 You will notice two types of profiles: VPN Configurations and Personal VPN.

 The VPN profiles visible in the Personal VPN section use the iOS built-in VPN tunneling protocol implementations (IPSec, IKEv2, PPTP – for iOS 9 or below, not available for higher iOS versions).
 The VPN config files listed in VPN Configurations provide custom VPN tunnel implementation (e.g., OpenVPN).
 For more details, I recommend reading this article.

 All VPN profiles that are currently installed on your devices can be seen on Settings > VPN.

 How to remove VPN from iPhone or iPad

 Most of the VPN providers offer access to their services by installing VPN apps on your iOS devices.

 In this case, the simplest way to completely remove your VPN from the iPad or iPhone is to uninstall the application: